 - The development of new products (e.g. from the insurance market) and how these operate alongside corporate PPAs.

-The course is led by Calvin Walker, who shares his knowledge gained from over 25 years’ experience at two major international law firms, where he advised as lead partner on multiple international power project finance transactions.
+The course is run as a one day classroom tutorial or as two half day live webinar sessions and is led by Calvin Walker, who shares his knowledge gained from over 25 years’ experience at two major international law firms, where he advised as lead partner on multiple international power project finance transactions.